Radon Mitigation FAQs | Radon Testing Colorado | American Radon Mitigation Inc.

 • Indoor Environments Association (IEA) Member ID: A2861

-We’re also bonded and insured, and we’ll always obtain necessary permits for radon mitigation as required by your city or county, ensuring a smooth and compliant process.
+We’re also insured, and we’ll always obtain necessary permits for radon mitigation as required by your city or county, ensuring a smooth and compliant process.

 The 1.5 pCi/L guarantee does not apply to homes with sub-slab ductwork, aftermarket drain tile, untreated crawl spaces, multi-family homes, or inaccessible air leaks to the soil.
 The average outdoor radon level in Colorado is between 0.3 and 0.7 pCi/L. While it’s not possible to reduce indoor levels below outdoor concentrations, our average post-mitigation radon level is 0.4 pCi/L.

-Will American Radon Mitigation perform all necessary diagnostics to determine the suction point location and correct pipe and fan sizes?
+Do you perform all necessary diagnostics to determine the suction point location and correct pipe and fan size?

-To test PFE, we establish suction points and drill a few small holes through the concrete floor in different areas of your home.
-We use a specialized gauge that measures pressure (vacuum) under the slab of your home to confirm we are creating suction in the right places to address all radon-entry points in your home.
+To test PFE, we drill a few small holes through the concrete floor in different areas of your home.
+Using a specialized gauge, we measure pressure (vacuum) under the slab to confirm we’re creating suction in the right places and addressing all radon-entry points in your home.
 This means we’re not guessing where to place components.
 We’re using real data to design a system that works.

 This process allows us to design and engineer a system that is efficient and tailored to your home.